Skip to main content

 How fast do I get the certificate?

 Same day.
-After you complete the short quiz, your certificate is issued immediately and is ready to download and share.
+After you pass the exam — 20 questions drawn from a larger question pool, with a 75% pass mark and unlimited retries (each retry draws a fresh set of questions) — your certificate is issued immediately and is ready to download and share.

 Does my state require a license for this work?